Jens Clausen: Works

 Collectively Clausen, Keck and Hiesey wrote five books on their work, including Experimental Studies on the Nature of Species.
 I. Effect of Varied Environments on Western North American Plants published in 1940 and Experimental Studies on the Nature of Species.
 III.
 Environmental Responses of Climatic Races of Achillea in 1948.
 Clausen produced one additional book about his work based on the Messenger Lectures he gave at Cornell which was published in 1951 as Stages in the Evolution of Plant Species.

 Honors

 Clausen was elected a member of the National Academy of Sciences, the American Academy of Arts and Sciences, and the Royal Swedish Academy of Sciences; he was also a member of the Botanical Society of America, and the Society for the Study of Evolution.
 He was a fellow of the California Academy of Sciences and of the American Association for the Advancement of Science.
-He was knighted in the Order of the Danneborg by Frederick IX of Denmark.
+He was knighted in the Order of the Danneborg by Frederik IX of Denmark.
 Clausen was a member of the First Baptist Church of Palo Alto, California.